HasangerGames/suroi-wiki/app/(wiki)/weapons/melee/articles/sickle.md

 # Background

 The Sickle is a one-handed tool used for agricultural purposes.
 It features a curved blade which enables it to harvest crops effectively.
-A user should swing the sickle against the base of a crop, capturing the crops in a curved area (to maximize efficency) and slicing them.
+A user should swing the sickle against the base of a crop, capturing the crops in a curved area (to maximize efficiency) and slicing them.
 Sickles are very old tools; there are surviving examples of the Sickle from the Epipalaeolithic Era, which was over 10000 years ago.
 Although not designed to be one, the Sickle has been used as a weapon in Southeast Asia.
 For example, The Celurit, a tool native to Indonesia and similar to the Sickle, is used not only as a farming tool but also as a defensive weapon.

 # Strategies